joemccourt/starburst/README.md

 [![image](https://cloud.githubusercontent.com/assets/823851/24077891/c19fb9d6-0c32-11e7-98d9-1f3cb7014576.png)](https://joemccourt.github.io/starburst/)

 ## API
-`/example` provides sample sample data to play with as well as a basic way of initializing and interacting with the Starburst plot.
+The `example` directory provides some sample data to play with as well as a basic way of initializing and interacting with the Starburst plot.

 ```
     // Initialization